yidao620c/yidao620c.github.io/themes/next/docs/MATH.md

 \end{align}$$
 ```

-Sometimes, you want to use more “exotic” style to refer your equation.
+Sometimes, you want to use more "exotic” style to refer your equation.
 You can use `\tag{}` to achieve this.
 For example:

 ```latex
 $$x+1\over\sqrt{1-x^2} \tag{i}\label{eq_tag}$$